mchen0037/models/gbcc/heroku_guide.md

 ### git push heroku master
 pushes the repository onto heroku so that it will be on the web at <APPNAME>.herokuapp.com

+### git submodule init
+gotta do this inside the generated repository otherwise the models repository will freak out

 ### add existing repository to heroku remote
 use this [link] (https://stackoverflow.com/questions/5129598/how-to-link-a-folder-with-an-existing-heroku-app#:~:text=To%20add%20your%20Heroku%20remote%20as%20a%20remote,Heroku%20project%20%28the%20same%20as%20the%20project.heroku.com%20subdomain%29.)
 ``` git remote add heroku git@heroku.com:project.git```